PrisionMike/slowbeast-with-concurrency/README.md

 # Slowbeast

 Playground for symbolic execution.
-Originally created by Marek Chalupa, this fork allows for handling multi-threaded C programs.
+Originally created by Marek Chalupa, in FORMELA, Faculty of Informatics, Masaryk University.
+This fork allows for handling multi-threaded C programs.
 It's a work in progress, focussing on data race detection for now.
 But other tasks like reach safety and overflow detection should come for free with it.
-To be tested.
+Soon ;)
 Best way to use it is to build via docker and then run the files inside.
-Ensure reproducibility.
+This aids in quick deployment.

 # How to build (Dev)